bioperl/bioperl.github.io/howtos/Beginners.md

 ### Retrieving a sequence from a file

 One beginner mistake is to not use [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO) when working with sequence files.
 This is understandable in some respects.
 You may have read about Perl's `open()` function, and Bioperl's way of retrieving sequences may look overly complicated, at first.
 But don't use `open()`!
-Using `open(),` immediately forces you to do the parsing of the sequence file and this can get complicated very quickly.
-Trust the object, it's built to open and parse all the common sequence formats, it can read and write to files, and it's built to operate with all the other Bioperl modules that you will want to use.
+Using `open()` immediately forces you to do the parsing of the sequence file and this can get complicated very quickly.
+Trust the [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO) object, it's built to open and parse all the common sequence formats, it can read and write to files, and it's built to operate with all the other Bioperl modules that you will want to use.

 Let's read the file we created previously, *sequence.fasta*, using [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO).
 The syntax will look familiar: